 There have been calls on government to legalize cannabis (marijuana), popularly known as ‘wee’, in the country by some advocates who believe legalizing the hard drug would help improve the current economic situation in Ghana, which has already had a hard time with alcohol rehabilitation and substance abuse.

 On the other side, some proponents like former UN Secretary-General, Mr. Kofi Annan, while alive in one of his submissions also asked the government not to only look at the negative side of the hard drug but also think about the benefits that the country can derive after decriminalizing it.

-Despite this subtle but unrelenting campaign by these interest groups and civil society organizations for marijuana to be legalized in Ghana, the mental health authority says the banned substance poses health hazard on people who use it.
+Despite this subtle but unrelenting campaign by these interest groups and civil society organizations for marijuana to be legalized in Ghana, the mental health authority says the banned substance poses health hazard on people who use it, especially in digestible formats such as CBD gummy bears and marijuana drinks.

 Nonetheless, this article addresses the issue of whether it is a case of legalizing or decriminalizing marijuana to enhance to the growth of Ghana’s economy while reducing its burden of mental health.
 You can read this nice post on the medical benefits of marijuana.
 Some use the CBD distillate process to extract the CBD oil.